 The Box-Bullet-Line diagram is a pragmatic way to visualize flows between components.
 It can be used to model the Architecture Overview (see above, Product Vision or Architecture Vision) or to model some details of the system.

-The strength of the notation is, that it is intuitively understandable by the members of the project team so that the diagram can foster communication and is supporting a shared understanding of the inner system structure and behavior.
+The notation is intuitively understandable by the members of the project team.
+It fosters communication and is supporting a shared understanding of the systems structure and behavior.

 Unlike the System Context diagram, which gives a black box perspective on the system, the BBL is a white box view.
 We want to understand what parts are essential and how the data and control flows between these parts.